mellowmorgan/untold-app/README.md

 2. Links up top maybe not bright/striking enough? make bigger slightly to pass
 3. Add alts to all images, squiggle icon
 4. button answer, submit, post text should be bigger!
+5. Check ScreenReader on whole website
+6. Tab through whole website
+7. Upgrade ruby, rails to 2.7.3 and 6
 Resources - Bureau of internet accessibility https://www.boia.org/blog/5-quick-ways-to-self-check-the-accessibility-of-a-website and vision impaired people I spoke personally to.
 And I'd like to thank Matt Luker for connecting me with his vision impaired friend.
 Reddit user telling me I should let the user submit photos as part of the request because they lamented that they will freqently come across a photo on the internet and because alt text is so limited; they have no clue what the photo is, and why any sort of controversy or excitement might be like created because of it.

 How to make sure site is accessible?